psyfb2/Stock-Management/README.md

 Hardware Requirements
   - Internet Connection
-  - Barcode Scanner (Afanda barcode scanner used in development, can't garuntee will work with any barcode scanner due to drivers/wierd java stuff etc)
+  - Barcode Scanner (Afanda barcode scanner used in development, can't garuntee will work with any barcode scanner due to drivers)